Bastard. It’s closed. Well, that’s just fine. I can’t say that I didn’t give it a good try. Within the hour, I can be back home and in bed.

 Oh, yeah.
 That’s the thing that got me thinking about The Apple Store in the first place.

 Well, before I could convince myself to (in no particular order) get back in the car, go home, and go back to sleep, I took a brief walk around the North Shore Mall and returned to find that the gate was up and the store was open.
 Oh, well.
 That’s a lesson to you kids out there: when there’s an opportunity to quit and go home, don’t dilly-dally about it.
-You only get what you want if you
+You only get what you want if you work for it.

 I enter to discover that a Santa-looking older man got there ahead of me and is energetically negotiating the purchase of a tower.
 From his sheaf of notes and his sheer level of focus, I gather that this visit is merely the latest in a series.
 But at least it’s progressed to the Added Options stage.
 The salesperson is discussing RAM configurations and the small-office software the guy’s gonna want, and promising that they can install all that stuff for him before he leaves the store.
 OK.
 One point in favor of having Apple Stores.
 I have never actually witnessed an OfficeMax employee shake his head and tell a customer that the problem with Macs is that they, like, can’t be upgraded but I think that’s only because I usually dash in, grab another pack of those storage cartons, and run back out again.
 So on top of getting good advice, this guy (assuming he finally stops cutting bait and makes with the Mastercard already) will get build-to-order service, more or less.